fglmtt/admin/lectures/1-python-basic-stuff-pt1.md

 ---
 ### 3.3.
 Modules
-Collections of variables and functions
+Collections of variables and functions (and classes)

 `import` statements make available variables and functions defined in other modules
 - Use such variables or functions with the dot operator (`.`)